NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 camera is written to ``v1.tsai``.
 A GCP file is written to ``v1.gcp``.
 This will help later with bundle adjustment.

+If an input camera exists, such as embedded in the image file, it is strongy suggested to pass it to this tool, as it will improve the accuracy of produced cameras (:numref:`skysat-rpc`).

-In this command, the optical center and focal length are as mentioned earlier.
+In the above command, the optical center and focal length are as mentioned earlier.
 The reference SRTM DEM is used to infer the height above datum for each image corner based on its longitude and latitude.
 The height value specified via ``--height-above-datum`` is used as a fallback